 For 11 years researchers from the South Australian Museum have been visiting Emu Bay at Kangaroo Island to explore how complex life on Earth evolved over 550 million years ago.

-The new Cambrian animals display uncovers the minute details of an ancient marine world, including animals with and without mineral skeletons, their gut contents and even their eyes, in almost live quality.
-Come and see it for yourself on the ground floor of the Museum!
+The new Cambrian animals display uncovers the minute details of an ancient marine world.
+It shows how the first predators came into existence and even contains fossils of their eyes!
+Come and see it for yourself on the ground floor of the Museum.